Sir Bobby Robson National Football Day to honour legend

 It is rare you find a football manager popular with players and supporters of all teams, admired the world over and widely regarded as a legend of the game - a man who inspired those he worked with and against, and about whom a bad word is rarely spoken.

-All of which makes Sir Bobby Robson so special, and it is for this reason that the Football Association is honouring him with a nationwide day of celebrations on Saturday.
+All of which makes Sir Bobby Robson so special, and it is for this reason that the Football Association is honouring him with a

 The former England manager lost his battle with cancer on 31 July 2009 but four years on - and to coincide with the governing body's 150th anniversary - 150 events will take place across the country for the Sir Bobby Robson National Football Day.